xristos3490/wordpress-lamma/readme.md

 ```
 You may be prompted to enter your password.
 If you haven't set a password yet, just press Enter (leave it blank) for now.

-- Change Root Password: Once you are in the MySQL shell, use the following SQL command to set the root user's password to 'root' (you can replace 'root' with your desired password):
+- Once you are in the MySQL shell, use the following SQL command to set the root user's password to 'root' (you can replace 'root' with your desired password):

 ```sql
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'root';
 ```

-- Exit MySQL: Exit the MySQL shell by typing:
+- Exit the MySQL shell by typing:

 ```sql
 exit;